lowrycito/handbook/pages/study-manual-general-handbook-33-records-and-reports.md

 either their geographic ward or a YSA ward if one is established in their area.
 If they choose a YSA ward, they attend the ward assigned to the boundaries in which they live.
-They also inform the bishop of their geographic ward for his awareness.
+They also inform the bishop of their geographic ward.
 The membership record is kept in the ward they attend.

 These principles also apply to single adults between the ages of 31 and 45 who choose to be members of a single adult ward.

+If a young single adult plans to attend a ward temporarily (for example, while attending school), the membership record is kept in the ward he or she attends.
+With the member’s permission, the clerk of the ward where the member’s family lives may create an out-of-unit record for him or her (see 33.6.5).

 33.6.8